 Yoga Teacher Training

-The Sama Yoga School (hosted at Ashtanga Yoga Victoria), offers the most comprehensive yoga teacher training on Vancouver Island, British Columbia.
+The Sama School of Yoga & Movement (hosted at Ashtanga Yoga Victoria), offers the most comprehensive yoga teacher training on Vancouver Island, British Columbia.

 What you need to know